last updated (yyyy-mm-dd hh-mm) 2015-02-27 14:25.

 street listing can appear as Cavendish Road in some navigation systems)

 Leeds is linked to the M1 and M62.
-Parking on campus is limited.
-Parking is available on campus on a first come, first served basis.
-The charge is £5.00.
+Parking limited on campus and will be prioritised for exhibitiors, The charge is £5.00.
 Come to the main entrance by the Parkinson Building.
 Plan your route on the AA website

 Alex Cole, Polyphotonix, PVSAT Programme Chair